 Bank Pictet & Cie (Asia) Limited (the "Bank") is incorporated in the Republic of Singapore and has its registered office at 8 Marina Boulevard #05-02 Marina Bay Financial Centre, Tower 1, Singapore 018981.
-The Bank operates in Singapore under a wholesale bank licence with an Asian Currency Unit granted by the Monetary Authority of Singapore.
+With effect from 2 April 2018, the Bank operates in Singapore under a wholesale bank licence granted by the Monetary Authority of Singapore.